rfo909/CFT/doc/Reference.md

 ..length     # run command Dir.files.length
 ```

+It does not refer to shell-like commands like cd, ls, pwd etc.

-Note that after that last line, the last command is now changed into
+Note that after that last line, the new last command is now changed into

 ```
 Dir.files.length
 ```

+See separate section "Command history", where we use the "!" to do
+various history-related tasks.